truecodersio/docusaurus_portal/docs/js/js-promises-exercise.md

 );
 ```

-- The above function can be replicated as a Promise.
+The above function can be replicated as a Promise.

 1. Declare a variable watching and assign it a new promise object
 2. Inside of the promise constructor, declare a variable named userLeft.
 3. Add a if/else conditional that checks if userLeft is `true`
 4. If userLeft is `true`, call the `reject` method with "User left."
 5. If `false`, call the resolve method with "Thumbs up and subscribe!"

+## Exercise 2

-- Once you have created your new promise:
+Once you have created your new promise:

 1. Call watching and add a promise chain using `.then` and `.catch`
 2. Pass in a function callback to `.then` that takes in a message and console.log's the message
 3. Pass in a function callback to `.catch` that takes in an error and console.log's the error

 ---